tmcgilchrist/ghuntley/content/contact.md

 # twitch & youtube

 Please follow me on [Twitch](https://twitch.tv/geoffreyhuntley) and [YouTube](https://youtube.com/c/geoffreyhuntley).
-Tell your friends, as by doing so you'll help prove that there is demand for live coding on twitch and this activity worth doing.
+Tell your friends, as by doing so you'll help prove that there is demand for live coding and this activity worth doing.

 {{< tweet 1019917006479372290 >}}